uktrade/terraform-platform-modules/README.md

 terraform test
 ```

-To run the longer end to end tests that actually deploy the module (via `terrafrom apply`), perform assertions and tear back down are run from the
+To run the longer end-to-end tests that actually deploy the module (via `terraform apply`), perform assertions and tear back down are run from the
 same directory as follows:

 ```shell